mmusich/SiStripHitResolution/README.md

 $\sigma_hit = \sqrt{\frac{\sigma^{2}_pred-meas - \sigma^{2}_meas}{2}}$,

-where \sigma_pred-meas is the standard deviation for the distribution of the double difference between the predicted and measured hit positions, and \sigma_meas is the standard deviation of the distribution of the measured hit positions.
+where $\sigma_{pred-meas}$ is the standard deviation for the distribution of the double difference between the predicted and measured hit positions, and $\sigma_{meas}$ is the standard deviation of the distribution of the measured hit positions.

 The following parameters are used: